-After opening a message that contains attachments, a paperclip icon with a small arrow will appear next to the sender's name in the message header.
-When this icon is clicked, it shows actions that can be performed on a individual attachment, or all attachments at once.
+After opening a message that contains an attachment, a paperclip icon with a small arrow will appear next to the sender's name in the message header.
+When clicked, this icon shows actions that can be performed on an individual attachment or all attachments at once.
 These actions include Open, Quick Look, Save As, Detach and Delete.

 The Attachment Pane can be found at the bottom of the message window underneath the message body.
 Each attachment is represented as an icon that can be manipulated as if they were in the Finder or Windows Explorer.
-On Windows, a single attachment can be selected and saved with drag & drop, and on Mac, this can be done with multiple attachments selected at once.
-There's also a Save button at the top of the section which will allow you to save all attachments to a specified destination.
+On Windows, a single attachment can be selected and saved with drag & drop; on Mac, this can be done with multiple attachments selected simultaneously.
+A Save button at the top of the section will allow you to save all attachments to a specified destination.

 The Inspector Pane is yet another way to view attachments.
 Please see this article for more information.